- See a full list of publications

 Rhythm and Will in Victorian Poetry, a study of prosody and agency in Tennyson, Browning, Hopkins and Hardy, was published in 1999, and Matthew was the editor of the Tennyson Research Bulletin from 1999 to 2004.
 A chapter on the Victorian sonnet was published in 2011 in The Cambridge Companion to the Sonnet, and the chapter on ‘Rhyme’ is in the recently-published Oxford Handbook to Victorian Poetry.

-Matthew Campbell is currently supervising PhD projects on Victorian poetry, contemporary Irish and Indian women’s poetry, Yeats and Eliot, Yeats and Tagore, War writing, David Jones and Nick Cave.
-He would welcome applications in the fields of Victorian poetry and Irish poetry since 1800.
+Matthew Campbell has supervised PhD projects on Victorian poetry, contemporary Irish and Indian women’s poetry, poetry and disability, contemporary Elegy, Irish women’s poetry, Derek Mahon and Paul Muldoon, Yeats and Eliot, Yeats and Tagore, War writing, James Joyce, David Jones and Nick Cave.
+He welcomes applications in the fields of Victorian poetry and Irish poetry since 1800.

-He has recently convened the 19th Century MA and offers an MA module on ‘Four Nations of British Poetry: 1848 to 1939’ to the 19th Century and Modern and Contemporary MAs.
+He has convened the 19th Century, Victorian and Poetry MAs and offers an MA module on ‘Four Nations of British Poetry: 1848 to 1939’ to the 19th Century and Modern and Contemporary MAs.